-The Executive Board sets the targets for the proportion of women at the two levels below the Executive Board in accordance with Section 76 (4) of the AktG and Section 4.1.5 of the GCGC 2017.
+The Executive Board sets the targets for the proportion of women at the two levels below the Executive Board in accordance with Section 76 (4) of the AktG and Principle 3 of the GCGC 2020.

 At the turn of the year 2016/2017, the Executive Board set a target of 30.0% for the proportion of women in the first management level below the Executive Board ("direct reports") and a target of 30.0% for the proportion of women for the subordinate management level ("direct reports" to the first management level) by December 31, 2021 for Fraport AG.
-As at the balance sheet date for 2019, the proportion of women in the first management level amounted to around 28.0% and 27.1% in the second management level.
+As at the balance sheet date for 2020, the proportion of women in the first management level amounted to approximately 20.8% and 27.3% in the second management level.